kubecost/docs/apis/diagnostic-apis/api-costmodel-cache.md

 {% swagger method="get" path="/allPods" baseUrl="http://<your-kubecost-address>/model" summary="allPods API" %}
 {% swagger-description %}
 List of all Pods on the cluster.
+Warning, this can be a very large response.
 {% endswagger-description %}
 {% endswagger %}